The World Split Open

-The World Split Open: How the Modern Women's Movement Changed America (2000, revised edition 2006) is a book by feminist historian Ruth Rosen that reviews the women's rights movement in the United States during the second half of the twentieth century.
+The World Split Open: How the Modern Women's Movement Changed America (2000, revised edition 2006) is a book by American feminist historian Ruth Rosen that reviews the women's rights movement in the United States during the second half of the 20th century.
 Rosen discusses the way that the media framed the feminist movement and the reaction in society as women gained more influence.